knguyen9541/ece16_lab_0/README.md

 Hello my name is Khanh and I am 22 years old
-This is a test for Lab 0 of ECE 16
+This is a test for Lab 0 of ECE 16 of Winter 2024